basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 ```
 #### Palindrome
 - C++
-- First get the mod of the list by fast and slow pointers
+- First, get the mod of the list by fast and slow pointers
 - Reverse the 1st or the 2nd half, a list is palindrome if the 1st = 2nd half after reversing
-- Check of its a palindrome
+- Check if its a palindrome
 ```cpp
     bool isPalindrome(ListNode* head) {
         if(head -> next == NULL)return true;